code-felipe/supplyflow/docs/DECISIONS.md

 ## Disable and Enable User ✔ DONE
 - **New User attribute** instead of remove an user, is best to disable an User that does not longer work in the company, to keep with historical records for Request and RequestItems due to cascade.

+## Complete a SupplyItem validation to all fields.
+- **Define** which attributes will be necessary for SupplyItem and validate each of one.